 NORTHWEST AFRICA 6963

 Occasionally meteorites strike the planet Mars with enough force to throw pieces of the planet out into space.
 Against all odds, some of those fragments have traveled through space and impacted with our own planet.
 In September of 2011 a Moroccan meteorite hunter recovered the first pieces of NWA 6963.
 Further searches produced specimens ranging from 100 to 700 grams, as well as a few from 3-10 grams.
 It is thought that the total mass could weigh a massive 8-10 kilograms.
-We have very few fragments — some with fusion crust — and two slices available.
-Don’t miss your chance to own a piece of the Red Planet!
+We have very few fragments — some with fusion crust — and a few slices available.

 NORTHWEST AFRICA 6950